rdpoor/pygmu/README.md

 ## A taste of pygmu

-Here is an annotated exmple of a pygmu-based compositions.
+Here is an annotated exmple of a pygmu-based composition that plays Wagner's famous opening chord to _Tristan und Isolde_:

 ```
 # This bit of boilerplate allows Python to find the pygmu library